Generalizing Riemann curvature to Regge metrics: Linearization of curvature

 We also have the analogue of~\eqref{eq:derivative-vol} for $E$, namely $\dot{\volform}_{E}=\frac{1}{2}\tr{\gdot_E}\,\vo{E}$.
 Using each of these identities, the lemma follows after applying the Leibniz rule to differentiate $\Theta_EA_{\gcn\gn\gn\gcn} \vo{E}$. \end{proof}

 Putting the lemmas together, we obtain the main result of this section, Theorem~\ref{thm:distr_Riem_evol}, below.
 There, the time derivative of the previously defined generalized densitized Riemann curvature is expressed in terms of two forms $a(g; \sigma, U)$ and $b (g; \sigma, U)$, both linear in $\sigma = \gdot$ and the metric-independent test function $U$, but nonlinear in the metric $g$.
-Note that $a(g; \sigma, U)$ does not contain any spatial derivatives nor jumps of $\sigma$, but $b(g; \sigma, U)$ does.
+Note that $a(g; \sigma, U)$ does not contain any spatial derivatives nor jumps of $\sigma$, but $b(g; \sigma, U)$ collects them all.

 \begin{theorem} Let $\sigma=\dot{g}(t),$ $U \in \Utesto$ and $A = \mapUA U \in\Atesto$.
 Then